morristech/developer.sketchapp.com/pages/resources.md

 ## Tools

+- [Sketch Scripter](https://github.com/timuric/sketchapp-scripter), by Timur Carpeev. an Atom package for running Sketch scripts from the Atom editor.
 - [class-dump](http://stevenygard.com/projects/class-dump/).
 We do our best to document everything, but if you are of the adventurous type, you’ll probably want to play with this.